Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 Okay.

-Sorry, I keep pulling the curtain back, but I think that people deserve to know that we
+Sorry, I keep pulling the curtain back, but I think the people deserve to know that we are actually

-are actually human beings and we should be treated accordingly, but like, you know, Royals.
-So technically human.
-Well, we think nobody's
+human beings and we should be treated accordingly but like you know royals so technically

 A little pause there.